nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Optimization_framewok/ReadMe.md

 Please make sure perturbation conditions and timepoints are consistent between TF activities and gene expression.

 ### Input: data uncertainty of gene expression datasets
-Estimated data uncertainty for timecourse RNA-seq data is read from data uncertainty file (`./Gene_exp_uncertainty.txt` in example).
+Estimated data uncertainty is read from data uncertainty file (`./Gene_exp_uncertainty.txt` in example).
 This result can be obtained from error model program.
 User needs to compose multiple perturbations together into the data uncertainty file.

 Here is the example of data uncertainty file:
 ```